ironhack-labs/lab-wiki-countries/README.md

 ## Introduction

+important!!!!!!
+with pagination!!! and Search Bar with filter

 After spending too much time on GitHub, you found a [JSON dataset of countries](https://ih-countries-api.herokuapp.com/countries), and you decided to use it to create your Wikipedia of countries!

 <p align="center">